Automated Patch Assessment for Program Repair at Scale: Related Work

-Xiong et al. \cite{XiongIdentifyingPC-ICSE18-patchsim} propose PATCH-SIM and TEST-SIM to heuristically determine the correctness of the generated patches without oracles.
+\citet{XiongIdentifyingPC-ICSE18-patchsim} propose PATCH-SIM and TEST-SIM to heuristically determine the correctness of the generated patches without oracles.
 They run the tests before and after patching the buggy program and measure the degree of behavior change.
 TEST-SIM complements PATCH-SIM by determining the test results of newly generated test inputs from Randoop.
 Our experiment shows Evosuite outperforms Randoop to sample test inputs to differentiate program behaviors.
 This suggests the effectiveness of this approach could be improved by also considering Evosuite for test generation.

-Although PATCH-SIM is able to filter out overfitting patches, we consider RGT assessment is better than PATCH-SIM for scientific study for two reasons: (1) RGT assessment achieves better effectiveness of identifying overfitting patches (72\% of RGT and 56\% of PATCH-SIM reported in \cite{XiongIdentifyingPC-ICSE18-patchsim}); (2) PATCH-SIM without using a ground truth patch suffers a significant false positive rate (8.25\%).
-RGT assessment reduces such false positive rate to 2.3\%.
+Although PATCH-SIM is able to filter out overfitting patches, we consider RGT assessment is better than PATCH-SIM for scientific study for two reasons: (1) RGT assessment achieves better effectiveness of identifying overfitting patches (72\% of RGT and 56\% of PATCH-SIM reported in \citet{XiongIdentifyingPC-ICSE18-patchsim}); (2) PATCH-SIM suffers an 8.25\% false positive rate while RGT assessment reduces such a false positive rate to 2.3\%.
+Recall that these two techniques have different goals.
+PATCH-SIM targets APR users who do not have any ground truth patches, while RGT targets APR researchers who have ground truth patches, and help them assess better patch correctness with better scientific validity.
 However, this technique could be improved by comparing the test execution difference with a ground truth program for scientific study.
 Nevertheless, due to the high cost of execution traces comparison of PATCH-SIM, this approach is too expensive for scientific patch assessment.

-Tan et al. \cite{anti-pattern} aim to identify the overfitting patches with the predefined templates to capture typical overfitting behaviors.
+\citet{anti-pattern} aim to identify the overfitting patches with the predefined templates to capture typical overfitting behaviors.
 They propose anti-pattern to assess whether a patch violates specific static structures.
-Recent work by \cite{ghanbari2019validation} aims to improve anti-pattern by combining it with machine learning techniques.
+Recent work by \citep{ghanbari2019validation} aims to improve anti-pattern by combining it with machine learning techniques.
 On the contrary, RGT assessment fully relies on program run time behavioral differences to identify overfitting patches.
 While related, anti-pattern is not considered for assessing patch correctness.
 Based on their static structures, the syntactically different yet semantically equivalent patches are typically not discarded with anti-patterns, as discussed by the authors.